centreon/centreon-documentation/cloud/alerts-notifications/resources-status.md

 - Name of the host
 - Alias of the host
 - Address or FQDN of the host
-- Description of the service
+- Name of the service

 For instance, if you type "rta", all resources containing "rta" in one of the above fields will be displayed (e.g. a metaservice called **Ping-RTA-Average**).